Denoiser-based projections for 2-D super-resolution multi-reference alignment: Denoiser-based projected algorithms

-This section introduces the main contribution of this work: incorporating a projection-based denoiser into the method of moments and EM, and their implementation to SR-MRA.
-Importantly, there is no agreed way of including a prior into the method of moments, and there is no standard way of incorporating natural images prior to EM.
-The projected method of moments algorithm is presented in Algorithm~\ref{proj_MoM}, and the projected EM is presented in Algorithm~\ref{proj_EM}.
-The numerical experiments are deferred to Section~\ref{sec:experiments}.
+This section introduces the main contribution of this work: incorporating a projection-based denoiser into the MoM and EM, and their implementation for SR-MRA.
+Importantly, there is no agreed way of including a prior into MoM, nor a standard way of incorporating natural images prior to EM.
+Projected MoM algorithm is presented in Algorithm~\ref{proj_MoM}, and projected EM in Algorithm~\ref{proj_EM}.

-The main idea of our approach is rather simple: every few iterations of either the method of moments or EM, we apply a predefined denoiser that acts on the current estimate of the image.
-Specifically, for the method of moments, we apply the denoiser every few steps of BFGS (with line-search) that minimizes the least squares objective~\eqref{eq:LS_SR}; BFGS can be replaced by alternative gradient-based algorithms.
+The main idea is rather simple: every few iterations of either MoM or EM, we apply a predefined denoiser that acts on the current estimate of the image.
+Specifically, for MoM, we apply the denoiser every few steps of BFGS (with line-search) that minimizes the least squares objective~\eqref{eq:LS_SR}; BFGS can be replaced by alternative gradient-based methods.
 For EM, we apply the denoiser every few EM steps.

 As a denoiser, we chose to work with the celebrated BM3D denoiser~\cite{dabov2007image} because of its simplicity and effectiveness for denoising natural images.
 However, replacing BM3D with alternative denoisers is straightforward.
-This might be especially important when dealing with specific applications, where a data-driven deep neural net may take the role of the denoiser.
-In Section~\ref{sec:conclusion}, we discuss such potential applications to cryo-EM data processing.
+This might be especially relevant when dealing with specific applications, where a data-driven deep neural net may take the role of the denoiser.
+In Section~\ref{sec:conclusion}, we discuss such potential applications for cryo-EM data processing.

-Our algorithm requires tuning only two parameters.
+Our algorithm requires only two parameters to be adjusted.
 The first parameter is the noise level of the denoiser, denoted hereafter by $\sigbm$.
-Low noise level increases the weight of the data (either likelihood or observed moments), while increasing the noise level strengthens the effect of the denoiser.
-In particular, we found that starting from a high noise level and gradually decreasing it with the iterations leads to consistent and accurate estimations.
-Specifically, in the numerical experiments of Section~\ref{sec:experiments}, we set the noise level to be
+A low noise level increases the weight of the data (either likelihood or observed moments), while increasing the noise level strengthens the effect of the denoiser.
+In particular, we found that starting from a high noise level and gradually decreasing it with iterations leads to consistent and accurate estimations.
+Specifically, in the experiments of Section~\ref{sec:experiments}, we set the noise level to

-where $\sigbm_t $ is the noise level of the $t$th application of the BM3D denoiser.
+where $\sigbm_t $ is the noise level of the $t$-th application of BM3D.